pablogsIO/FrontCameraView/README.md

 ### Manually

 - Drag FrontCameraView.swift and CameraManager.swift into your project
-- In your ViewController add the following
+- In your ViewController add the following code

 ```swift
     var capturePreview: FrontCameraView?